SteveJustin1963/tec-APUS/README.md

 thinking ill test serial by running firth...ask jh how to run firth in ram from 800-3000, 6 stacked 2k ram chips. what is the correct config for constants.z80 file ?

 JH; Hi Stephen I have a series of constants declared in a file.
 I guess it could be moved up into ram but there's still the serial communicated.
 Right now that's expecting a routine at 38h because of interrupt mode 1.
 Forth is written to start at 0 because that's where reset puts the PC but if you can jump to 800 then the code could be moved there.
 I can test all this but what about the interrupt vector problem?
 There are ways around then but interrupt mode 2 is fairly complicated.

+9511

+i dont know clock rating of chip version i have